 There is NO SUPPLEMENT that can help you lose fat.

 I say unfortunately because I don't need to say this every 10-12 months...

-CLA is way outdated in terms of fat loss, but every year I continue to see those who waste time (and money), believing that it is in fact more effective than Fairy.
+CLA is outdated when it comes to fat loss, but every year I continue to see people who waste time (and money) believing that it is in fact more effective than Fairy.

 The results in animal models were very good but… clinical studies left a lot to be desired.

-It does not mean that I cannot help the body, but ... the investment that is needed, allowed you to buy many quality foods that your body will like when you are in deficit.
+It doesn't mean that it can't help your body but... the investment that is necessary would allow you to buy a lot of quality foods that your body will like when it's in deficit.

 As for L-carnitine, it is true that it is less expensive, but on its own it does not work either..
-In terms of investment versus results in a solid plan, it is a better bet than CLA, but it remains <5% of the results.
+In terms of investment versus results in a solid plan, it is a better bet than CLA, but it is still <5% of results.

 The first thing to do when we want to see results is: adjust our diet and we have to dedicate all our effort, commitment and discipline to it because without it... not even the best training in the world can save us!

 Myth 8: I will start eating oatmeal

 Oats are a spectacular cereal… but they don’t work miracles.

 If you compare it with the usual breakfast cereals, you can easily understand that oatmeal is 100% oatmeal, the others are not.

 I still remember fondly the day they said to me: “But do you eat oatmeal?
 That makes a lot of weight…”

 Today everyone eats oats to “dry”… times change, truths change?!

 Oats are rich in soluble fiber, namely gum, which is very good not only for satisfying hunger but also for controlling blood sugar levels (glycemia).

 You can combine oats and if it really costs you a lot to eat oats, it's a matter of combining the right amounts.

 The portion?
 It depends on your needs, but please don't add 1 tablespoon and go around saying that you now eat oats!

 A good egg pancake or egg whites and oatmeal makes a great breakfast (or snack).